sjbuysse/Neighbourhood-Map/README.md

 Click the `+` on the right hand corner of the window.
 After pinning the new location to the map you can drag it to it's correct location.

+## How to edit a location?
+Simply select the location, show all info, and doubleclick either the name or the info text to edit them.

 ## Import/Export
 Since all data is currently stored to LocalStorage, you can't see the data in different browsers.
 However, you can export the data to a file and import this file it on a different machine/browser!